 We are currently involved in litigation to recover the \$25 million reverse termination fee from Superior Plus Corporation (SPC).
-This is related to the terminated SPC Arrangement Agreement, under which SPC had agreed to acquire the shares of Canexus (now Chemtrade Electrochem) (Canexus Corporation v.
-Superior Plus Corp., Court of Queens' Bench of Alberta, filed July 5, 2016).
+This is related to the terminated SPC Arrangement Agreement, under which SPC had agreed to acquire the shares of Canexus (now Chemtrade Electrochem) (Chemtrade Electrochem Inc. v.
+Superior Plus Corp., Court of Queen's Bench of Alberta, filed July 5, 2016).
 SPC has filed a counterclaim to recover the \$25 million termination fee from Chemtrade.
-This lawsuit is in the discovery stage.
+Trial in the SPC lawsuit is scheduled to commence in late 2021.
 We intend to actively pursue our claim and vigorously defend the counterclaim.
-However, the outcome of litigation cannot be predicted with certainty and an adverse decision in such proceedings could have a material adverse effect on our business, financial condition and/or results of operations.
+We are also involved in two lawsuits against the law firms that represented Canexus in negotiating the SPC Arrangement Agreement (Chemtrade Electrochem Inc. vs. Jones Day, et al. Circuit Court of Cook County, Illinois, County Department, Law Division, filed January 16, 2020; Chemtrade Electrochem Inc. v.
+Stikeman Elliott et al., Court of Queen's Bench of Alberta, filed June 13, 2018).
+The two related lawsuits are in the pleadings stage.
+The outcome of litigation cannot be predicted with certainty and an adverse decision in these proceedings could have a material adverse effect on our business, financial condition and/or results of operations.